 The change in our relationship with technology in my 50 year lifetime has been enormous.
 I remember the enormous excitement when my parents bought our first VHS player when I was about 12 and I was allowed to go to the video library in the local town once a week to rent a video for the night.
 Now I click a button and can watch nearly anything I want any time I want to and often for free.

-In 1987 I worked in London for a multi-national data processing giant called EDS.
+In 1987 I worked in London for multi-national data-processing giant EDS.
 My sister ended up working for the same company but she was based in Paris.
 I remember clearly what a mind-blowing moment it was when we were able to correspond with each other via the cutting edge internal electronic mail system which the company had developed!
-This was the first stage of email.
+This was the first evolution of email.
 Now I can pick up my mobile, speak into it, it will interpret my words and type them then send her a message instantaneously wherever she is on the planet for free.

 Recently I took on a new role as Business Manager for my spiritual teacher Miranda Macpherson.
 From my cosy home in rural France, I am able to run her business for her in California and promote her work across the globe instantaneously.
 I still find this totally miraculous and it has opened up a whole new way of working and communicating for our species.
 I LOVE the internet and how it allows me to live and work and I LOVE learning about new technology as it arrives to make our lives easier.